 Having a post-treatment plan is an important part of recovery.
 It is crucial to have supportive systems in place to maintain restored levels of health and functioning.
 Your hospital therapist will link you to resources and healthcare providers who can help you achieve transition back to daily life, continued recovery and help prevent relapse.

-NEW!
-Young Adult Mental Health Track
+Young Adult Mental Health Track – TEMPORARILY CANCELED/WILL RESUME POST COVID-19

 One in four young adults has a diagnosable mental illness.
 Many do not seek the care that they need to recover because they worry about stigma or that taking “time out” for mental health care will interfere with work, school or friendships.
 These young adults struggle to meet the demands of adulthood, and progress towards their goals “stalls” along the way.